mirzi1/InframiesTD/README.md

 This repo acts as a simple way to collaborate between members in my team.

 # Try the game out offline
-* 1. Install XAMPP (or one of the many alternatives)
+* Install XAMPP (or one of the many alternatives)
-* 2. Clone the entire repository into \(xampp directory)\htdocs
+* Clone the entire repository into \(xampp directory)\htdocs
+* Start Apache server in XAMPP
-* 3. Open up a web browser
+* Open up a web browser
-* 4. Go to localhost/InframiesTD
+* Go to localhost/InframiesTD
-* 5. Take in the smell of spaghetti code
+* Take in the smell of spaghetti code